 Once you go through the steps for installing the Wamp server and its up and running, you’ll want to watch a video like this one to follow along with someone doing it:

-Big Tips For This Part
+Big Tips For This Part on eCommerce store

 For logging into phpMyAdmin the first time, the username is “root” and the password field can be left blank.